ulrichb/ImplicitNullability/DEVELOPING.md

 ## Disadvantages

 * Doesn't match Fody NullGuard plugin.
-But: Static analysis needn't completely match runtime null checks added by weaver; the main purpose of the rewriter is a good API exception contract paired with fail fast.
-Developer must know details of NullGuard anyway, and it's clear that NullGuard can go only so far (with realistic effort).
+But: Static analysis doesn't completely match runtime null checks added by weaver; the main purpose of the rewriter is a good API exception contract paired with fail fast.
+Developer must know details of NullGuard anyway, and it's clear that NullGuard can help only this far (with realistic effort).
 * Delegates: doesn't match anonymous methods/lambdas.
-But: Delegates are callable, and it makes sense to make use of static analysis at least at the call sites.
-Additionally, with lambdas/anonymous methods, C# doesn't allow placing CanBeNull/NotNull attributes on the parameters, but it does allow it on delegate declarations.
+But: Delegates are invocable, and it makes sense to make use of static analysis at least at call sites.
+Additionally, with lambdas/anonymous methods, C# doesn't allow adding CanBeNull/NotNull attributes for parameters, but it does allow on delegate declarations.

 ## Advantages

-* Symmetry with "regular" methods parameters
+* Symmetry with "regular" method parameters
 * Simple rule, easy to understand
 * For input parameters it makes the calls *safer*, not more unsafe (i.e., safer default than "Unknown" nullability)